kubernetes/kubernetes/docs/user-guide/resourcequota/README.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->
 Resource Quota
 ========================================
-This example demonstrates how resource quota and limits can be applied to a Kubernetes namespace.
+This example demonstrates how [resource quota](../../admin/admission-controllers.md#resourcequota) and [limits](../../admin/admission-controllers.md#limitranger) can be applied to a Kubernetes namespace.
+See [ResourceQuota design doc](../../design/admission_control_resource_quota.md) for more information.

 This example assumes you have a functional Kubernetes setup.